Last updated on April 16th, 2018 at 02:26 pm

 Pisac Market, Sacred Valley, Peru

 The Pisac Market is located in the town of Pisac, nestled in the Sacred Valley of the Incas, just outside of Cusco, Peru.
 For those on a trip to Machu Picchu, a stopover in Pisac is a must.
-This market attracts the best artisans, weavers, farmers, peasants, and other locals wanting to buy and sell their wares among each other and to foreigners.
+This market attracts the best artisans, weavers, farmers, peasants, and other locals wanting to buy and sell their wares to each other and to foreigners.
 The market has become increasingly more popular for foreigners looking to purchase trinkets, weavings, woodworking, and other artisan crafts.
 Arguably, the Pisac market holds the most variety and best prices than the smaller markets in Cusco.
 Plus, the market is located at the foot of the Pisac ruins, impressive Inca terraces that are worth the visit alone.

 Check out this awesome article about the Pisac Market from The Adventures of Rob and Lauren.